eunsuk-c/perplexity/README.md

 # Perplexity

-This notebook contains the code used for the analysis presented in the paper:
+This notebook contains the code used for the analysis of time-series trends in the predictability of human writings.

-**"Human writing and machine patterns: analyzing a decade of convergence"** by Eunsuk Chang

-*Published in: Scientometrics*

 The data used in this project is located in the `data` folder, which contains over 111K documents extracted from PubMed, Wikipedia, and Stack Exchange published in the 2014-2024 period.